ucb-bar/chisel2-deprecated/README.md

 Chisel Users
 ------------

-To start working on a circuit with Chisel, first create a project directory with a standard Scala/SBT layout.

-    $ mkdir -p chisel-hello/src/main/scala
-    $ cd chisel-hello

-Insure that your build.sbt contains a reference to Scala version greater or equal to 2.10 and add a dependency on the Chisel library.
+To start working on a circuit with Chisel, create a project directory with a standard Scala/SBT layout.
+You want your build.sbt file to contain a reference to Scala version greater or equal to 2.10 and add a dependency on the Chisel library.

-    $ diff -u prev build.sbt
+    $ cat build.sbt
-    +scalaVersion := "2.10.2"
+    scalaVersion := "2.10.2"
-    +libraryDependencies += "edu.berkeley.cs" %% "chisel" % "2.0-SNAPSHOT"
+    libraryDependencies += "edu.berkeley.cs" %% "chisel" % "2.0-SNAPSHOT"

 Edit the source files for your circuit

-    $ cat src/main/scala/Hello.scala
+    $ cat Hello.scala
     import Chisel._

     class HelloModule extends Module {